Triangular Decomposition of the Crystal Lattice of Quantized Function Algebras: Exceptional Types: Introduction

 \subsection{Organization}

-\Cref{sec:prelim} fixes notation and recalls the necessary background on crystal bases, the crystal lattice of $\OtG$, and the spaces $\RAzp$, $\RAzm$. \Cref{sec:quasi_min_crystal} proves the key crystal-theoretic lemma on the quasi-minuscule crystal. \Cref{sec:main} contains the proof of the triangular decomposition for the exceptional types. \Cref{sec:consequences} states the consequences regarding the inclusion $\OAztG \subseteq \OAztK$ and the compact quantum semigroup structure.
+\Cref{sec:prelim} fixes notation and recalls the necessary background on crystal bases, the crystal lattice of $\OtG$, and the spaces $\RAzp$, $\RAzm$. \Cref{sec:quasi_min_crystal} proves the key crystal-theoretic lemma on the quasi-minuscule crystal. \Cref{sec:main} contains the proof of the triangular decomposition for the exceptional types. \Cref{sec:consequences} states the consequences regarding the inclusion $\OAztG \subseteq \OAztK$ and the compact quantum semigroup structure with a Haar state.